Ioannis Sfairopoulos: Clubs

 On December 15, 2019, Sfairopoulos signed a three-year contract extension with Maccabi.
-On February 15, 2022, Sfairopoulos was sacked from the head coach position, after a loss in the Israeli Cup semifinals, which led to public discontent, as well as a disappointing EuroLeague campaign.
+On February 15, 2022, Sfairopoulos was fired from the head coach position, after a loss in the Israeli Cup semifinals, which led to public discontent, as well as a disappointing EuroLeague campaign.

+On October 22, 2023, he became the new head coach of Crvena zvezda and signed a two-year contract with this club.
+On October 9, 2025, he parted ways with the Serbian club after three consecutive losses.

 Greece national team

 Sfairopoulos was an assistant coach with the Greece men's national basketball team from 2001 to 2004, under head coaches Kostas Petropoulos, Giannis Ioannidis, and Panagiotis Giannakis.
 He was an assistant coach on the Greece national team that competed at the 2004 Summer Olympics.
 He also worked as assistant coach for the Greece national team from 2009 to 2010, under head coach Jonas Kazlauskas.

 He was an assistant coach with Greece at the EuroBasket 2009, and the 2010 FIBA World Championship.